• Skip to main content

 Let me start with the definition and meanings of “kotoba”.

-• kotoba – 言葉 (ことば) : a noun meaning ‘word’, ‘phrase’, or sometimes ‘language’ in Japanese.
+• kotoba – 言葉 (ことば) : a noun meaning ‘word’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.
+Depending on the context and situation, this can also mean ‘language’ or ‘speech’.

-Native speakers usually use this noun to refer to what someone says.
-So, it can refer to a word, phrase, or sometimes language.
+Native speakers use this noun to refer to what someone says.
+So, this can refer to words, phrases, or sometimes languages.

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “kotoba” consists of the following two characters:
+The kanji expression of “kotoba” consists of the following two kanji characters:

-• 言 : a kanji character widely used in Japanese words related to the act of saying.
+• 言 : a kanji character used to refer to the act of saying.
+This can also be found in other words like “iu“.

-• 葉 : a kanji character normally used to mean ‘leaf’ or ‘leaves’ in Japanese.
-This can also work as a metaphor for a piece or part of something.
+• 葉 : a kanji character normally used to mean ‘leaf’ in Japanese.
+This can also work as a metaphor for a part of something.
+This kanji can also be found in other words like “konoha“.

-From these two kanji characters, we can understand that “kotoba” literally means a ‘piece or part of what someone says’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-A piece or part of what someone says is often a word, phrase, or language.
+These two kanji characters tell us that “kotoba” literally means a ‘part of what someone says’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+A part of what someone says is often a collection of words, phrases, or languages.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “kotoba” through the detailed kanji check above.

-Then, let me explain how to use “kotoba” through the example sentences below.
+So far, I’ve explained the definition and meanings of “kotoba” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “words” in Japanese